drstrupf/multiple-sclerosis-disability-progression/README.md

 # Disability Progression in Multiple Sclerosis
 This repository is a collection of tools for assessing disability progression in Multiple Sclerosis based on changes in Expanded Disability Status Scale (EDSS) scores over time.

+Version [1.1.0](https://github.com/drstrupf/multiple-sclerosis-disability-progression/releases/tag/v1.1.0) is the code we used for the publication [Disability progression is a question of definition-A methodological reappraisal by example of primary progressive multiple sclerosis](https://pubmed.ncbi.nlm.nih.gov/39662164/) [1].

 Explore the definitions here: https://multiple-sclerosis-disability-progression.streamlit.app/

 See ``tutorial.ipynb`` for a quick introduction and usage examples of our code.
 Can't load/render the notebook?
 Try https://nbviewer.org/.

 ## Contents
 ### Definitions
-Definitions of fixed baseline, roving reference [1], and EDSS progression.
+Definitions of fixed baseline, roving reference [2], and EDSS progression.
 The module ``baselines.py`` contains a function to annotate a fixed or roving reference to a follow-up.
 The module ``progression.py`` contains a function to annotate the first progression event in a follow-up.
 ### Evaluation
-This directory contains helper functions for cohort-level evaluations and survival analysis with the lifelines [2] package.
+This directory contains helper functions for cohort-level evaluations and survival analysis with the lifelines [3] package.
 ### Data
 This directory contains an example dataset of 200 follow-ups.
 Use this dataset as a formatting reference and for testing.
 ### Webapp toolbox